dthain/distsys-sp23/project.md

 continue to update the presentation after that point, but I need the link to assemble the schedule.)

-**Final Submission - Wednesday, December 8th at 5PM** - Turn in your code and the final paper.
+**Final Submission - Wednesday, May 3rd at 5PM** - Turn in your code and the final paper.
 The code should be structured such that the instructor can build and execute it independently.
 The paper should give an overview of the goal or the problem, a detailed description of the structure of your